SAP/spartacus-docs/_pages/dev/tag-management-system.md

 **Note:** To bootstrap the logic, you need to inject your `CustomNavigationEventBuilder` somewhere, such as in a dummy module that is being imported, for example, to the `AppModule`.

-If you use this approach, you need to pass your `CustomNavigationEvent` to the `tms.adobeLaunch.events` config array, instead of the default `NavigationEvent`.
+If you use this approach, you need to pass your `CustomNavigationEvent` to the relevant config array (such as `tagManager.gtm.events` or `tagManager.aep.events`), instead of the default `NavigationEvent`.

 #### Overriding mapEvents() in the TMS Service